2026 Speakers

 Follow her on Instagram @itselaineburke

-EElizabeth Dayspring is a Nigerian-born culinary innovator and the creative force behind Taste of Culture, a brand dedicated to celebrating and elevating Afro-Caribbean cuisine in Ireland.
+Elizabeth Dayspring is a Nigerian-born culinary innovator and the creative force behind Taste of Culture, a brand dedicated to celebrating and elevating Afro-Caribbean cuisine in Ireland.
 As one of the pioneers championing awareness and appreciation of Afro-Caribbean food across the country, Elizabeth has become a powerful voice for cultural diversity within the Irish hospitality scene.
 Her passion for showcasing authentic flavours and rich culinary traditions has earned her

 international visibility, with features on major global television platforms that highlight her ability to tell meaningful cultural stories through food.
 Elizabeth’s inspiring journey has also led her to share the stage with some of Ireland’s most renowned chefs, including Neven Maguire, Tara Walker, and Aisling Larkin, further solidifying her position as a respected figure in the industry.
 Elizabeth continues to break new ground in shaping a more vibrant, inclusive, and diverse